teiniker/teiniker-lectures-computerscience/programming-c/c-basics/types-operators-expressions/README.md

 Every variable must have a type, which specifies what kind of data it will hold.
 C has a wide variety of types.
-Choosing the proper type is critical, since the type affects how the variable is stored and what operations can be performed on the variable.
+**Choosing the proper type is critical**, since the type affects how the variable is stored and what operations can be performed on the variable.

 The type of a numeric variable determines the largest and smallest numbers that the variable can store, it also determines whether or not digits are allowed after the decimal point.